RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 The SPI interface (**_SPIMOSI, SPI MISO, SPI_CLK_**) is connected to **SX1276** internally.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: For the aforementioned reason, it is best you leave unconnected.
+For the aforementioned reason, it is best you leave unconnected.
 :::

 #### Pin Definition

-The figure below shows the pinout of the RAK4200 Breakout Board:
+Figure 2 shows the pinout of the RAK4200 Breakout Board:

 <rk-img
   src="/assets/images/wisduo/rak4200-breakout-board/datasheet/rak4200-breakout-board-pinout.png"